 Third-Person Pronouns at End of Noun Phrases

-Similarly, te/to, as well as ete/oto when appropriate, are used at the end of noun phrases when the noun is understood.
+Similarly, te/to, as well as ete/oto when necessary, are used at the end of noun phrases when the noun is understood.

 Multi te loga sol Englisa.